kdiffin/swagtask/README.md

 - [ ] Best practices refactor

   - **I'm gonna do this boring shit later, going a bit forward so i can do websockets**
+  - [ ] fix users being able to see other peoples individual tags without auth
+  - [ ] test for security issues
   - [ ] Error handling, SQL, better authz

     - [ ] ADD ACTUAL RBAC AND RLS INSTEAD OF THIS BS EXISTS SHIT!